sebbekarlsson/redditradio/README.md

 # RedditRadio
-> Lay back and listen to your favourite subreddit.
+> Lay back and listen to your favorite subreddit.

 ## Usage
 > To use it, simply run: